 How is manure different from fertilizers?

 Manure is the organic matter added to the soil to increase its fertility.
 On the contrary, fertilizers are chemicals that are added to the soil to increase its fertility.
-Fertilizers might harm the soil but manure is environment-friendly.
+Fertilizers might harm the soil, but manure is environment-friendly.

-Why is manure considered over fertilizers?
+Why is manure considered over fertilizer?

 Manure adds nutrients to the soil without affecting its fertility.
-It does not damage the crops and produces healthy plants.
+It does not damage crops and produces healthy plants.
 Fertilizers are chemicals which lower the fertility of the soil if used regularly.
 They also damage the crops and make them unhealthy for consumption.

 Which chemical is used in fertilizers?

 Ammonium nitrate, a good source of nitrogen is an important ingredient in the production of fertilizers.
 Nitrogen, phosphorus and potassium are other macronutrients essential present in fertilizers.

 Green manure is the cover crops or plants left in the fields to decompose.
 These act as manure for the soil.